sphinx-doc/sphinx/doc/latex.rst

 .. _ellipse: https://ctan.org/pkg/ellipse

-The following legacy behavior is currently not customizable:
+The following legacy behavior applies:

-- For :rst:dir:`code-block`, padding and border-width and shadow (if one adds one) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.
+- For :rst:dir:`code-block` (or :rst:dir:`literalinclude`), padding and
+  border-width and shadow (if one adds one) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.

-- For :dudir:`topic` (and contents_) the shadow (if on right) goes into the page margin, but the border and the extra padding are kept within the text area.
-Same for admonitions.
+- For all others than :rst:dir:`code-block` (or :rst:dir:`literalinclude`) the
+  shadow (if on right) goes into the page margin, but the border and the extra padding are kept within the text area.

-- The contents_ and :dudir:`topic` directives are governed by the same options with ``div.topic`` prefix: the Sphinx LaTeX mark-up uses for both directives the same ``sphinxShadowBox`` environment which has currently no additional branching, contrarily to the ``sphinxadmonition`` environment which branches according to the admonition directive name, e.g. either to ``sphinxnote`` or ``sphinxwarning`` etc...
+- :rst:dir:`code-block` and :rst:dir:`literalinclude` use the same LaTeX
+  environment and commands and are not separately customizable.

 LaTeX macros and environments